-Masada was an ancient Jewish stronghold located on the top of the single plateau on the west edge of Judaica desert near the Dead Sea in Israel.
-According to the legend it was here, where future king David found shelter after his escape from king Saul.
+Masada was an ancient Jewish stronghold located on the top of the single plateau on the west edge of the Judaica desert near the Dead Sea in Israel.
+According to the legend it was here, where future king David found shelter after his escape from King Saul.
 The beginnings of this stronghold go back to the reign of the Maccabees – a dynasty ruling during a period between 147 – 37 BCE.
 King Herod took refuge here running away from Parthians in 40 BCE.
 Since then he liked this place.
 According to the report of Josephus Flavius, Herod in years from 37 to 31 BCE improved defence of this place through rising walls and defence towers as well as building water tanks and food warehouses.
 All of these improvements allowed to survive the siege for a long time.

 Roman period and the siege

-From 6 CE fortress was used as Roman border watchtower.
-In 66 CE during the Jewish war, Masada was taken by Sicarii – extreme branch of Zealots.
+From 6 CE fortress was used as a Roman border watchtower.
+In 66 CE during the Jewish war, Masada was taken by Sicarii – an extreme branch of Zealots.
 Sicarii were armed with hidden small daggers.
 During all celebrations and gatherings, they stabbed people accused of collaboration with Romans.
 After the assault, they melted into the crowd and disappeared.
-Because of their way of working Sicarii are now considered as the first terrorist organisation in the world.s.
+Because of their way of working Sicarii are now considered the first terrorist organisation in the world.s.
 At the head of the defenders was Siccary Eleazar ben Jair and Masada became a shelter for rebels, who were responsible for robbery and theft in nearby areas.